 Events

-As part of its 2024 Summertime Saturday Puppet Show Series, the Ballard Institute and Museum of Puppetry at the University of Connecticut is pleased to present I Love Tacos by Brad Shur of Paper Heart Puppets on August 3, 2024 at 11 a.m. in Betsy Paterson Square in Downtown Storrs.
+As part of its 2025 Summertime Saturday Puppet Show Series, the Ballard Institute and Museum of Puppetry at the University of Connecticut is pleased to present An Hour of Clown by BreakFAST Puppets on July 12 at 11 a.m. outdoors in Betsy Paterson Square in Downtown Storrs.

 Reservations are not required.
 Chairs will not be provided, and audience members are encouraged to bring their own blankets and seating.
 Seating space will be first come, first served.
 In case of rain, the shows will take place in the Ballard Institute Theater at 1 Royce Circle in Downtown Storrs.